atecna/demo-react-server-component/README.md

 ## Learn More

-To learn more about Next.js, take a look at the following resources:
+To learn more about Next.js and React Server Components, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [React Server Components](https://reactjs.org/docs/react-api.html#reactservercomponent) - learn about React Server Components.
+- [Ryan Florence's Talk](https://youtu.be/1g5ruM-16_Y?t=7603) - watch the original demo.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!